Harp seal: Diet

 Like most pinnipeds, harp seals are carnivorous.
 They have a diverse diet including several dozen fish and invertebrate species.
 The White Sea population migrates northward in the summer to forage extensively in the Barents Sea.
-Where common prey items include krill, capelin (Mallotus villosus), herring (such as Clupea harengus), flat fish, and Gadiform fish, such as various species of cod.
+Common prey items include krill, capelin (Mallotus villosus), herring (such as Clupea harengus), flat fish, and gadiform fish, such as various species of cod.
 Harp seals prefer some prey, though their diet depends largely on prey abundance.
 Diet and abundance analysis of the Svalbard population found that this population predominantly eats krill, followed closely by polar cod (Arctogladus glacialis).
-Some individuals from the Greenland Sea sub-population have been observed to forage in the Barents Sea alongside the White Sea sub-population during late summer and fall.
 Barents Sea harp seals eat mostly herring and polar cod but less krill or amphipods, likely because these seals usually dive deeper than such prey.

 Western North Atlantic harp seals forage both near and offshore of Newfoundland, most preferring such prey as Arctic cod (Boreogadus saida), capelin, Greenland halibut (Reinhardtius hippoglossoides) and American plaice (Hippoglossoides platessoides).
 As in other populations and foraging areas, diet varies with distance from shore, with arctic cod comprising more of it nearshore and capelin more of it offshore.
 However, capelin is the preferred prey in both locales.

 Life history

 Harp seals spend relatively little time on land compared with time at sea.
 They are social animals and can be quite vocal in groups.
 Within their large colonies, smaller groups with their own hierarchies form.
 Groups of several thousand form during pupping and mating season.
 Harp seals can live over 30 years in the wild.
-On the ice, pups call their mothers by "yelling," and "mumble" while playing with other pups.
+On the ice, pups call their mothers by "yelling", and "mumble" while playing with other pups.
 Adults "growl" and "warble" to warn off conspecifics and predators.
 Underwater, adults have been recorded using more than 19 types of vocalization during courting and mating.